silly-internet-tricks/todo-2024-06-16/README.md

 ## Additional Notes (for future reference)
  *  use like xampp or wamp for manage maria db and phpmyadmin or any other client (for some future project)
+ * what is inner join? what is outer join?
+   * in inner join